jeffx99/jeffx99.github.io/_posts/2021-08-25-pitch-perception.markdown

 ### Perceptual Strategies

 I believe it is musically important for one to be able to succeed in many of the perceptual tasks corresponding to the abstract features I defined earlier.
-One such perceptual task is _categorization_, in which one must identify each stimulus as belonging to some determined category.
-It is thought that the ability to categorize absolute chroma, referred to as absolute pitch(AP), involves two subprocesses:
+One such perceptual task is _categorization_, in which one must identify each stimulus as belonging to some determined category. <a href="https://www.frontiersin.org/articles/10.3389/fnins.2017.00557/full" target="blank">It is thought</a> that the ability to categorize absolute chroma, referred to as absolute pitch(AP), involves two subprocesses:

 - a perceptual process which forms discrete categories from the continuum of absolute chroma, and
 - an associative memory process to provide labels to these categories.